JgBr123/Lumi/README.md

 ### Package (For each file)
 - Directories names (The path of each directory that should be created when loading this package)
 - File hash (The SHA-256 hash of the data that should be written to a file.
-It will look into the filebase to try to find this hash and retrive the data)
+It will look into the filebase to try to find this hash and retrieve the data)
 - File path (The path of where the file should be written)